microbial-pangenomes-lab/panfeed/README.md

 # Documentation
+	-h
+Displays the following commands and their description.

 	-g --gff
 Directory which contains all the GFF files.
 They must also contain the genome sequence and should be named the same as the panaroo .csv-header